 In order to examine whether the cash flow sensitivity differs among firms with different financial constraint, this paper categorizes the full sample into two groups according to the WW index, firm size and whether pay a cash dividend.
 Firms with above median level are viewed as financially constrained ones.
 Generally speaking, cash flow sensitivity differs in firms with different financial constraint.
-Table 5 shows that whatever indicator that we employ to measure the degree of financial constraint, cash holding tend to be much more sensitive to cash flow in firms with more sensitive to the firm's cash flow among Chinese listed firms.
+Table 5 shows that whatever indicator that we employ to measure the degree of financial constraint, cash holding tend to be much more sensitive to cash flow in firms with more serious financial constraint.
+This finding indicates that the cash holding on the balance sheet is more sensitive to the firm's cash flow among Chinese listed firms.
 Firms with severe financial constraint rely more heavily on internal financing, which means that firms are more likely to get financed by its cash holding.
 Furthermore, column 1 to 4 shows that the smoothing effect of working capital becomes more prominent when firms are faced with serious financial constraint.
 It proves from a side perspective that working capital is an effective tool for remitting the financial constraint.
 Finally, the magnitude of short-term debt becomes larger in financially constrained firms, which indicates that external money is more efficient when firms facing severe financial constraint.